How To Read A Coffee Label?

 No, not likely, but it’s not impossible.

 Maybe that mandarin orange note is more of an acidity description where you get that sweet citric bite on the tip of your tongue, or maybe it’s just an aftertaste, regardless of where these notes fall or if they even fall at all.

 They should be taken in a more general sense.

 Roasters love to pick out unique and specific flavour notes in our coffee, but those are done under very particular and careful tasting practices.

 But as a consumer, you should be able to look at the notes on the bag and understand them in a broader sense, and when you take it home, you should be able to taste something in that realm now.

 This seems like the most obvious of all the sections, but it’s a bit more complicated than what meets the eye.

-In my early coffee experience days, I used to think you could narrow down an entire region to a specific flavour profile, but as time went on and on, and I tried more copies, it became obvious that that wasn’t the case with current advancements.
+In my early coffee experience days, I used to think you could narrow down an entire region to a specific flavour profile.
+Still, as time went on and on, and I tried more copies, it became obvious that that wasn’t the case with current advancements.

-In farming and processing, which I’ll talk about more in a bit, the lines are definitely much more blurry, but there is no denying that things as specific as the soil type in a specific region of the world can have a major effect on the coffee that’s grown there like wine.
+In farming and processing, which I’ll talk about more in a bit, the lines are definitely much more blurry.
+Still, there is no denying that things as specific as the soil type in a specific region of the world can have a major effect on the coffee that’s grown there like wine.